Art Activities For Grace & Courtesy | Montessori

 early childhood montessori boy drawing, self pace activity

 In a Montessori classroom, children have the freedom to explore their interests.
 Montessori children learn at their own pace.
 Montessori education has been transforming parents, educators and students over a century.
-In this blog I will focus on why the Montessori method emphasis c and self-pacing.
+In this blog I will focus on why the Montessori method focus on choice and self-pacing in Montessori Classrooms.
 And how it leads to more engaged and confident students.

-The Montessori Philosophy: A Brief Overview
+Montessori Philosophy: A Brief Overview

 Developed by Dr. Maria Montessori, the Montessori method is a child-centered educational approach.
 Montessori education focuses on nurturing the whole child.
 This includes cognitive, emotions, physical and socially.
-By hands-on, experiential learning in a carefully prepared environment.
+By hands-on experiential learning in a carefully prepared environment.
 Guides and facilitators rather than traditional teachers.
 One of the core principles of Montessori education is allowing children to choose.
 Students have the freedom to choose activities that interest them and work at their own pace.

 montessori student working independently at table with clay

-The Importance of Choice and Self-Pacing in Montessori Classrooms
+The Importance of Choice

 1. Fostering Intrinsic Motivation